kamailio/kamailio-tests/README.md

 The Dockerfiles that can be used to build Docker images to run the unit tests are located in `docker` subfolder.
 These are:

+  * `docker/Dockerfile.debian10` - container build with Debian 10.x (Buster) deploying Kamailio installed
+  from source code.
+The directory with Kamailio source code is copied from local disk into the container
   * `docker/Dockerfile.debian9` - container build with Debian 9.x (Stretch) deploying Kamailio installed
   from source code.
 The directory with Kamailio source code is copied from local disk into the container